embeddednodejs/embeddednodejs.github.io/content/ch_6.md

 Boards such as [Tessel 2](http://tessel.io/) come with OpenWRT and Node.js preinstalled.
 Also, there is the [Onion Omega](https://onion.io/), [ArduinoYun](https://www.arduino.cc/en/Main/ArduinoBoardYun), [LinkIt Smart](https://www.seeedstudio.com/LinkIt-Smart-7688-p-2573.html) and [most network routers](https://wiki.openwrt.org/doc/howto/generic.flashing) that run with OpenWRT.

 Besides [Node.js](https://wiki.openwrt.org/doc/howto/nodejs) for OpenWRT, it is possible to run a smaller Node.js version, such as <a href="https://github.com/jxcore/jxcore/blob/master/doc/OpenWrt_Compile.md">Bundle JXcore for OpenWRT (ARM, mipsel) with memory requirements of only 16Mb+</a>

+For the LinkIT board, this [gitbook](https://www.gitbook.com/book/iamblue/linkit-smart-nodejs/details/en) provides a good start.
+And, some [nice tutorials](https://github.com/lwmqn/documents/tree/master/tutorial) are also available.
+The LinkIT board is based on an [MT7688 with MIPS 24k instruction set](https://iamblue.gitbooks.io/linkit-smart-nodejs/content/en/intro/spec.html).

 ## Beaglebone